Hadi Rani - Symbol of Bravery and Patriotism of Rajasthan

 The timeless impact of Hadi Rani

 It is a women battalion of Rajasthan Police named after her.
-This battalion is a symbol of courage and patriotism of women police personnel who directly serve the state just like Hadi Rani.
+This battalion is a symbol of courage and patriotism of women police personnel who directly serve the state just like Hadi Rani.2.
+Folklore and Literature

 - Ramgarh Vishdhari Tiger Reserve: Bundi's Wild Heart